valarbonies/is578-intro-to-DH/DH-DataCleaningMerging/DataCleaningMerging-Assignment.md

 There are two datasets tied to this assignment.

-For the first csv I text filtered the full_text column to find all entries that used geospatial analysis.
+For the first csv, I text filtered the full_text column to find all entries that used geospatial analysis.
 I wanted to look not just at one DH tool but at the type of analysis you could do with it.
 In this case, geospatial analysis.

 I experimented a bit more with the second csv by filtering the results first by country (Mexico), languages (Spanish), and work_type (poster / demo / art installation).